craigsapp/humlib/doc/topic/parameters.md

 cout << infile.token(3,0).getValue("Z");
 ```

 The list of parameters for a token are exposed when generating a
-HumdruXML file for the data.  will be given as a child of the
+HumdruXML file for the data will be given as a child of the
 &lt;field&gt; element that represents the data token.
-Here is
+Here is the
-the field element for the "a2" in XML format:
+field element for the "a2" in XML format:

 ```
 <field n="0" track="1" token="a2" xml:id="loc3_0">